gesuwen/Machine-Learning/README.md

 **approx_q.py** Build a neural network by keras/tensorflow for approximate Q learning on OpenAI gym CartPole-v0 example

 **dqn_atari.py** Implementation of DQN with experience replay and target networks to play Atari breakout

+**policy_gradient.py** Implementation of a basic reinforce algorithm a.k.a. policy gradient for OpenAI gym CartPole-v0 environment

+**a3c.py** Use advantage actor-critic algorithm to play atari KungFuMaster